Same Model, Different Results: Why Coding Agents Aren't Interchangeable

 You can imagine how this extra information provides additional context and feedback to the LLM, allowing it to align its decisions better with the user, and course-correct in the face of errors.

-These internal details matter for performance, but they’re not the only thing to consider when choosing an agent.
+That said, this context management that’s going on behind the scenes is not the only thing to consider when choosing an agent.

 Further decision factors